timothystotts/fpga-iic-hygro-tester-2/README.md

 The design targets the Digilent Inc. Zybo-Z7-20 FPGA development board containing a Xilinx Zynq-7000 APSoC (all programmable system on chip).
 Three peripherals are used: Digilent Inc. Pmod HYGRO, Digilent Inc. Pmod CLS., Digilent Inc. Pmod SSD.

-The design is contained in the folder older HYGRO-Tester-Design-Zynq.
+The design is contained in the folder HYGRO-Tester-Design-Zynq.

 The folder HYGRO-Tester-Design-Zynq contains a Xilinx Vivado IP Integrator plus Xilinx SDK design.
 The first ARM A9 CPU is used to talk with board components,